mithungitt/UID-Project/README.md

 ## Project Structure
 - `app.js`: Main application file.
 - `public/`: Contains the static files (HTML, CSS).
-- `routes/`: Contains the route handlers.
-- `config/`: Contains configuration files for the database.

 ## Contribution
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.